publishpress/PublishPress-Checklists/readme.txt

 It is also possible to create more powerful requirements using a custom plugin.
 We have created a sample plugin to show how to do this.
 The sample plugin will automatically check that your site’s authors have included a specific word in their main content.
 If this new requirement is enabled, it will automatically search the text of your content to make sure it contains the word you choose.

-= Checklists for WooCommerce Products =
+= Pro Version: Checklists for WooCommerce Products =

 The Pro version of PublishPress Checklists has support for WooCommerce.
 There are all the requirements you can choose: